 Requirements and Measures

 WR1.
-Each Balancing Authority andeach Transmission Service Provider receiving an on-time Arranged Interchange, an Emergency RFI, or a Reliability Adjustment RFI for reliability assessment, shall approve its transition to Confirmed Interchange unless one of the following occurs:
+Each Balancing Authority and Transmission Service Provider receiving an on-time Arranged Interchange, an Emergency RFI, or a Reliability Adjustment RFI for reliability assessment, shall approve its transition to Confirmed Interchange unless one of the following occurs:

 • Implementation of the Confirmed Interchange would result in violation of a NERC Reliability Standard, NAESB Business Practice Standard, WECC Regional Criterion, Transmission Service Provider Transmission Tariff, or business practice.

 WM1.
-In those cases where the interchange transaction was denied, each Balancing Authority and each Transmission Service Provider will have evidence of one of the following, as required in WR1:
+In those cases where the interchange transaction was denied, each Balancing Authority and Transmission Service Provider will have evidence of one of the following, as required in WR1:

 • Acceptance of an Arranged Interchange would have resulted in the violation of any NERC Reliability Standard, NAESB Business Practice Standard, WECC Regional Criterion, Transmission Service Provider Transmission Tariff, or business practice.

 WR2.
-Each Balancing Authority and each Transmission Service Provider that incorrectly denies the transition of Arranged Interchange to Confirmed Interchange, or allows on-time Arranged Interchange, an Emergency RFI, or a Reliability Adjustment RFI to transition to EXPIRED, shall take the following corrective action:
+Each Balancing Authority and Transmission Service Provider that incorrectly denies the transition of Arranged Interchange to Confirmed Interchange, or allows on-time Arranged Interchange, an Emergency RFI, or a Reliability Adjustment RFI to transition to EXPIRED, shall take the following corrective action:

 • If the Arranged Interchange has not transitioned to a final composite state, correct its denial by approving the transition from Arranged Interchange to Confirmed Interchange.